rust-lang/rfcs/text/3446-store.md

 The problem is illustrated in [3446-store/aliasing-and-mutability.rs] on which Stacked Borrows chokes.
 While Tree Borrows _does_ accept the program as valid, it is not clear whether LLVM `noalias` would be compatible in such a case or not, now and in the future.
+In fact, [Ralf Jung commented](https://github.com/rust-lang/rfcs/pull/3446#issuecomment-1773780909) they were not certain that even the proposed `UnsafeAliased` would solve this usecase, as it was made to allow aliasing `&mut` and `*mut`, not `&mut` and `&mut`.

-Opting for a single `Store::resolve` method taking `&self`, while it requires interior mutability, is therefore the conservative choice: it is known to work now, and highly likely to continue working in the future.
+Opting for a single `Store::resolve` method taking `&self`, while it requires interior mutability, is therefore the conservative choice: it is known to work now, and will continue to work in the future.

+##  Mutable Store: allocation.

+A previous incarnation of the API borrowed the store mutably to allocate, deallocate, grow, or shrink.

+This is tempting, as after all it is likely something within the store will need to be mutated.

+There is, however, a very good reason for `Allocator` to use a shared reference: concurrent uses.
+It should be possbile to share a single store between various collections, hence passing `&dyn Store<Handle = X>` for example, and to still be able to allocate from such a store.

+Suggestions were made to use `for<'a> &'a S: Store` in such cases, however, to the best of my knowledge, it is not possible today to refer to the associated type of such a bound.
+That is, it is not possible to declare a field as `handle: <for<'a> &'a S: Store>::Handle`, which greatly complicates things...

+...
+Seeing as anyway interior mutability is required for `resolve`, as mentioned above, it seems pointless to vie for a less ergonomic API for allocate and co.

 ##  Owned Store